 All the way up, almost on the corner of a side street,

-Small interior is full of charm and delicious food prepared by top chefs.
+The small interior is full of charm and delicious food prepared by top chefs.
 Preset menu or menu specials of the day.

 A bit pricey, but if you’re looking for an authentic French meal, it’s the place to go.

 Why not make it a weekend in Montmartre?
 That’s what we did and honestly, I could have stayed so much longer.
 I love this neighborhood.

 We stayed at the Timhotel Montmartre.
 A small very cozy hotel right on Place Emilie near the Bateau Lavoir.

 Its location is perfect to walk around and there are many restaurants just a few minutes walk.

 The room itself is very small but nicely decorated with original touches.
 The view is amazing depending on your room, and it makes up for the lack of space for your suitcase.

 Did I say the view is amazing?
 It is.
 Make sure to ask for a room with a view.